Emma Hayes: 2023–24 season

+United States

+In November 2023, Hayes was named head coach of the United States women's national team (USWNT) starting at the conclusion of the WSL season.
+She began her tenure in May 2024 with only two months to prepare for the Olympics.
+On 1 June, in the team's debut under Hayes and the first of four friendlies before the Olympics, the United States won 4–0 against South Korea.
+Despite the short time she had with the team, she took them through an undefeated Olympics run, winning the gold medal game 1–0 against Brazil on 10 August.
+The team went 6–0 and scored its opponents 12–2 at the tournament.
+On 28 October, she was awarded the inaugural Women's Johan Cruyff Trophy as the best coach in the women's game.

+Before the next major tournament cycle, Hayes introduced the "WNT Way", a plan to develop the women's game in the United States through a unique "female lens".
+Hayes saw her first loss with the USWNT on 26 February 2025, dropping 2–1 to Japan at the 2025 SheBelieves Cup.
+She has broadened the USWNT player pool during her tenure, giving 17 players their USWNT debuts in her first 20 games, the most by a new manager since the early days of the program.

 Personal life

-In 2018, Hayes was pregnant with twins, but lost one of them, Albie, 28 weeks in.
-She gave birth to the surviving twin, Harry, on 17 May 2018.
+In 2018, Hayes was pregnant with twins, but lost one of them 28 weeks in.
+She gave birth to the surviving twin on 17 May 2018.

-Hayes credits Vic Akers, former Arsenal Women FC manager under whom she was part of the backroom staff when they won an unprecedented quadruple in the 2006–07 season, for being a "massive" influence on her career.
-Speaking of her experience coaching in the United States she said though she was born in England, she was definitely made in America.
+Hayes credits Vic Akers, former Arsenal W.F.C. manager under whom she was part of the backroom staff when they won an unprecedented quadruple in the 2006–07 season, for being a "massive" influence on her career.
+Speaking of her experience coaching in the United States she said though she was born in England, she was "definitely made in America."
+In 2023, Hayes co-wrote a book, Kill The Unicorn, which discusses high-performance management and argues that the perception of a single great leader is a myth.

 Chelsea forward Fran Kirby, who suffered from severe depression after the loss of her mother early in her life and from a career-threatening illness in her late 20s, is particularly close to Hayes.
 Speaking of Hayes's positive influence in her life she said, "Emma's been incredible.
 She's been my rock; the person who made sure I was protected from everything."
 Former Chelsea and England player, Karen Carney, also praised Hayes for being there when she felt the most vulnerable and isolated.

+Hayes was appointed Member of the Order of the British Empire (MBE) in the 2016 Birthday Honours, and was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours, both for services to association football.

+She is a Tottenham Hotspur fan.

 Managerial statistics

-All competitive league, cup and European games are included.
+All competitive league, cup and international games are counted.